 Final Food Blogger SEO tips

 - Make sure your site has an SSL layer.
 Using HTTPS instead of insecure HTTP has become vital.
 Expect your blog to lose rankings over time if it doesn’t follow the recommended web standards.

 - Use a solid WordPress theme or have a theme professionally built.
 In fact, even with a great theme, it’s a lot of work to get it to a stage where it’s fully optimized for your readers.
-The Foodie Pro theme by StudioPress and the Astra Theme range are the best food content focused themes in 2019.
+The Foodie Pro theme and the Recipe Blogger Theme by StudioPress are the best food content focused themes in 2020.
 Both themes are regularly updated and maintained to the highest standards.

 Of course, SEO improvements don’t stop there. and we can go further into the weeds until, well, it gets complicated.
 If you have questions about SEO for food bloggers or Recipe SEO, get in touch.
 We love answering hard questions.
 Let us know what you think about this post in the comments.